shubhamfullstack/tailwind-loaders/README.md

 All the snippets has prefix of tl - to remember this, this is made from abbrevation **T**ailwind **L**oader.

 ### Usage
-In order to use this extension, you have to type tl.loader-name and select proper loader from the popup.
-After selection of loader, it will populate the code with respect to the selected loader.
-You can change the color of loaders by modifying the tailwind classes.
+You must type tl.loader-name and choose the appropriate loader from the popup in order to utilise this extension.
+After choosing a loader, the code will be filled in according to that choice.
+By altering the tailwind classes, you can vary the colour of loaders.

 ![usage tutorial](videos/intro.gif)